Title of statistical activity: Foreign trade in services

 Data on the exports of services based on VIES declarations (form VD, cell 5) are received from the Estonian Tax and Customs Board.

-Personalised individual data of economic units and aggregated data of private persons on the exports and imports of services by type of service, collected and processed by Eesti Pank.
+Personalised individual data of economic units and aggregated data of private persons on the exports and imports of services by type of service, collected and processed by the Eesti Pank (the central bank of Estonia).

 DATA FROM OTHER STATISTICAL ACTIVITIES